What Difficulties are Faced by Self-Taught Programmers?

 Isn’t the path of being a self-taught programmer quite worth it…??

-But as they said, there is no rose without thorns – this enticing journey of self-taught programming also comes up with several unwanted difficulties or challenges for the individuals.
+But as they said, there is no rose without thorns – this enticing journey of self-taught programming also comes up with several unwanted difficulties or challenges for individuals.

-Before moving further, firstly you need to make it clear in your mind that being a self-taught programmer never implies that you can’t follow any instructors or attend any training programs but what it actually means that in the self-learning path you don’t need to solely depend on anyone for enhancing your programming skills instead you’re required to take your own responsibility and elevate your learning graph through any way such as books, tutorials, lectures, training sessions, or any other.
+Before moving further, firstly you need to make it clear in your mind that being a self-taught programmer never implies that you can’t follow any instructors or attend any training programs but what it actually means is that in the self-learning path you don’t need to solely depend on anyone for enhancing your programming skills instead you’re required to take your own responsibility and elevate your learning graph through any way such as books, tutorials, lectures, training sessions, or any other.
 Also, you’re expected to have a lot of patience as you can’t expect yourself to excel in programming within a few days or weeks.

 Needless to say, the path of being a self-taught programmer is not quite straight and a newbie has to face many uncertainties and difficulties in this journey to become a proficient programmer.
-And, in a similar context, let’s take a look at several most-common and much-discussed difficulties faced by Self-Taught Programmers:
+And, in a similar context, let’s take a look at several most common and much-discussed difficulties faced by Self-Taught Programmers:

 1. To Pick out the Worthwhile Learning Resources

-One of the major difficulties for the newbies in the self-taught programming path is to find out the worthwhile and relevant learning resources for themselves.
+One of the major difficulties for the newbies in the self-taught programming path is to find out worthwhile and relevant learning resources for themselves.
 They often need to spend an adequate amount of time looking for enriching content and learning material.
 And as there are thousands and thousands of online resources available over the web, it becomes more difficult for individuals to opt for the valuable one.
-In addition, many times you come across such learning resources that consists of several unnecessary or irrelevant topics or lack several crucial topics – hence you need to be very concerned while picking out the learning material as the substandard resources will not only waste your crucial time but can also make you lose your interest towards your programming goals.
+In addition, many times you come across such learning resources that consist of several unnecessary or irrelevant topics or lack several crucial topics – hence you need to be very concerned while picking out the learning material as the substandard resources will not only waste your crucial time but can also make you lose your interest towards your programming goals.